Temple Sinai (Sumter, South Carolina): Current status

-Temple Sinai is still an active reform congregation.
-It has entered into an agreement with Coastal Community Foundation, Kahal Kadosh Beth Elohim Synagogue, and the Charleston Jewish Federation to maintain its cemetery and Temple and to address concerns regarding its long-term viability.
-Additionally, in 2015, Temple Sinai entered a partnership with the Sumter County Museum to create a permanent exhibit about Jewish history in South Carolina and in Sumter.
-The museum also includes a section devoted to the Holocaust and Sumter's ties to the Holocaust.
-Temple Sinai Jewish History Center opened to the public on June 2, 2018.
+Temple Sinai entered into an agreement with Coastal Community Foundation, Kahal Kadosh Beth Elohim Synagogue, and the Charleston Jewish Federation to maintain its cemetery and Temple and to address concerns regarding its long-term viability.
+Additionally, in 2015, Temple Sinai entered a partnership with the Sumter County Museum to create a permanent exhibit on Jewish history in South Carolina and in Sumter.
+The museum also includes a section devoted to the Holocaust and Sumter's ties to the Holocaust, and opened to the public on June 2, 2018.